liam9408/swift-cloud/README.md

 2. add year range query for albums
 3. allow searching songs by artist name
 4. more test coverage
-5. resolve reflect-metadata error
-6. better way to seed data
+5. better way to seed data
-7. deploy Google cloud